buddemat/secret-santa-o-matic-py/README.md

 :bangbang:

 ## Usage
-Before generating a sequence of secret santas, the list of people from whom said sequence should be built need to be configured.
+Before generating a sequence of secret santas, the list of people from whom said sequence should be built needs to be configured.

 ### Configuration
 To generate a sequence for a list of people, add those people in the config file `config.yml`.
 For each person, insert a key under the 1st level key `candidates`.
 If the respective